What is HTML5 mobile app?

 - Effective use of Network, Fallback and Cache.

 Single Page Applications

 - #! and escaped_fragment, and fallback.

 - Push and pop states (History API).

-- Meta data for state.
+- Metadata for the state.

 - Re-injecting and rebinding replaced elements.